 How important do you take your religious practice?

 How often do you practice your spiritual activities?

 How involved are you in all spiritual activities and the religious community at large?

-After reading these compatibility questions and answering them with your partner, you should be able to decide if your partner is someone worth starting life with.
+After reading these questions can help in compatibility relationship tests and answering them with your partner, you should be able to decide if your partner is someone worth starting life with.

 Also, if you have no answers to these questions, you can leverage them to begin a conversation with your partner and see their stance on certain issues.

 To know if you are a good match, you can check out Patricia Rogers’ book titled: Relationships, Compatibility, and Astrology.
 This book helps you understand how you can interact with others and, ultimately, if you are compatible with your partner.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships Read more and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.